 To Kill A Mockingbird addresses the interplay between what the public perceives a person to be and what a person truly is.
 In the novel, we see that sometimes, people are truly what their reputation says they are, while some other people are different from what they are reputed to be.

 Atticus Finch is a man whose reputation is consistent with his true personality.
-He is known across town as a ”nigger lover” which he truly is and every other aspect of his character is public knowledge.
-In Maudie Atkinson’s words: ”Atticus Finch is the same in his house as he is on the public streets”.
+He is known across town as a ”n****r lover” which he truly is, and every other aspect of his character is public knowledge.
+In Maudie Atkinson’s words: ”Atticus Finch is the same in his house as he is on the public streets.”

 For some other characters, their reputation is a misrepresentation of their personality.
-For instance, Boo Radley’s reputation as a monster is wrong because in truth, he is a kind young man who is just shy and keeps to himself.
-Another instance is Mr Dolphus Raymond’s reputation as a drunkard which is false as he is a sober man who is a happy and loving father and husband to his colored wife and children.
-He keeps up that reputation to give society something to cling to as a reason to pity him while they condemn his decisions.
+For instance, Boo Radley’s reputation as a monster is wrong because, in truth, he is a kind young man who is just shy and keeps to himself.
+Another instance is Mr Dolphus Raymond’s reputation as a drunkard, which is false as he is a sober man who is a happy and loving father and husband to his colored wife and children.
+He keeps up that reputation for giving society something to cling to as a reason to pity him while they condemn his decisions.